 Use mindfulness or meditation to improve mental clarity and focus.
 Access four free mindfulness sessions here.

 Follow a workout plan.
-LES MILLS On Demand opens up access to a number of 6-12 week workout plans each scientifically designed to drive different results.
+LES MILLS+ gives you access to a range of workout plans each scientifically designed to drive different results.

 Keen to work out at home?
-Get 24/7 unlimited access to online workouts with LES MILLS™ On Demand.
+Get 24/7 unlimited access to online workouts with LES MILLS+.